A Folded Surface Code Architecture for 2D Quantum Hardware: Conclusion

 In this work, we propose a scalable two-dimensional architecture based on looped pipelines for implementing folded surface codes.
 We present explicit protocols for performing all logical Clifford gates transversally within each virtual stack and show that this approach reduces the distillation overhead of the CCZ state by more than an order of magnitude compared with conventional methods, and by approximately a factor of 2.6 relative to prior looped pipelined surface code architectures.
 Furthermore, we introduce a new virtual stack layout scheme that exploits the layered structure of the architecture.
 This enables forms of gate parallelization that were previously inaccessible, providing a more efficient and flexible framework for compiling large-scale quantum computations.

-We consider benchmarking the performance of looped pipeline architecture with folded surface codes a valuable direction for future work, including the development of a compiler optimised for this architecture.
+We consider benchmarking the performance of looped pipeline architectures with folded surface codes to be a valuable direction for future work, including the development of a compiler optimized for this architecture.
 Moreover, as mentioned earlier, devising a detailed scheme for performing yoke checks on folded surface codes and evaluating their performance constitutes another promising avenue of investigation.
+Furthermore, although inter-stack operations still require lattice surgery, this work enables transversal logical Clifford gates within the same stack; it may therefore be possible to develop variants of the algorithmic fault tolerance concept introduced in ref.~\cite{zhou2025low}, potentially allowing further reductions in runtime.
 Finally, in our current design, the magic state factories employ the standard magic state cultivation protocol, which is tailored to square-grid connectivity.
 Several improved protocols have been proposed \cite{chen2025efficient,sahay2025fold,hirano2025efficient}, some of which assume long-range connectivity.
 Adopting these improved cultivation protocols, developing variants optimized for the looped pipeline architecture, or exploring alternative schemes for implementing magic gates using looped pipelines \cite{scrubyFaulttolerantQuantumComputation2025} are all compelling directions for future research.